ArcticLampyrid/njupt_wifi_login/README.md

    log_policy:
      size_limit: 3MiB
      file_count: 2

+   # Security related settings
+   security:
+     # Whether to accept invalid certificates (e.g., self-signed certificates).
+     # It is NOT recommended to enable this option,
+     # for it may expose your account information to attackers.
+     danger_accept_invalid_certs: false
    ```
 3. Config to run `njupt_wifi_login` at startup and it will automatically do the rest.